 Have a Plan

 A common mistake made by homeowners is to walk blindly into projects without doing some strategic thinking beforehand, particularly about how you plan to pay for the remodel, new furniture or fixtures.
-First and foremost, you must have an appropriate plan of action which should include either a written scope of the proposed projects or, for more complex projects, a set of drawings that include a detailed construction schedule, providing a clear visual representation of the works required and the estimated time and money needed to complete them.
+First and foremost, you must have an appropriate plan of action, which should include either a written scope of the proposed project or, for more complex projects, a set of drawings that include a detailed construction schedule, providing a clear visual representation of the works required and the estimated time and money needed to complete them.

 Get it in Writing